LKprog/bonsai/README.md

 python3 main.py
 ```

-The user will be prompted to choose between Holland (2 provinces) and the Netherlands.
+The user will then automatically be prompted to choose between Holland (2 provinces) and the Netherlands.
 Then, the user can choose the algorithm they want to run and finally, how many iterations.

 ## Structure